 Read on to discover Kelly Sullivan’s helpful tips for selecting the perfect cushion.
-As Senior Product Consultant for Direct Supply, she has more than 10 years of Senior Living experience with specialization in rehabilitation product evaluation and selection.
+As Senior Product Consultant for Direct Supply, she has more than 10 years of Senior Living and Healthcare experience with specialization in rehabilitation product evaluation and selection.

 Consider these popular cushion shapes:

-- Gel Cushions – Gel helps regulate body temperatures, and because residents may be spending large amounts of time in their wheelchairs, keeping their temperature regulated helps reduce the buildup of moisture that can lead to discomfort and infection.
+- Gel Cushions – Gel helps regulate body temperatures, and because patients may be spending large amounts of time in their wheelchairs, keeping their temperature regulated helps reduce the buildup of moisture that can lead to discomfort and infection.
 Maximize this benefit and look for multi-pack units or cushions completely made of gel.

 - Air Cushions – Air cushions keep the seating surface cool and dry for all-day comfort.
 Given their extra buoyancy, they are also the preferred solution for advanced pressure management, which can help with the treatment of pressure ulcers and related injuries.